 More Than 50 Ways To Get Involved

 From common interest groups and service organizations to academic clubs and honor societies, UIndy has plenty of activities to fit your unique interests.
-For more information on any of the following organizations, contact Stephanie Barry, student activities coordinator.
+For more information on any of the following organizations, contact Stephanie Barry, director of student activities.
 You can also browse these organizations and find upcoming events on Greyhound Link.

 Archeology & Anthropology Interest Club (Arch.AIC)

 Social Work Association (SWA)

 Student Education Association (SEA)